Salem bin Laden: Death

-Salem bin Laden died on 29 May 1988, in a plane crash in an ultralight aircraft that he was personally piloting.
-During the flight, he accidentally collided with high-voltage electrical power lines adjacent to the Kitty Hawk airfield on the outskirts of Schertz, a suburb of San Antonio, Texas.
-The Sprint ultralight aircraft he was flying fell 115 feet to the ground after the wire strike in a freak sharking accident.
+Salem bin Laden died on 29 May 1988, in a plane crash in an ultralight aircraft that he was piloting near Schertz, Texas.
+During the flight, he accidentally collided with high-voltage electrical power lines adjacent to the Kitty Hawk airfield and the Sprint ultralight aircraft fell 115 ft to the ground.
 Salem, who was not wearing a safety helmet, died of head injuries from the resulting fall.
 The National Transportation Safety Board did not investigate the incident because ultralight aircraft, like the one Salem was flying, fell outside their jurisdiction per FAR Part 103 Provisions, exempting such aircraft from their mandate.
 The Schertz Police, who attended to the incident, stated in their report that Salem died in a "freak accident".

 Following his death, Salem's body was transported back to Saudi Arabia and accorded the honor of a burial in Medina, one of the most sacred cities in the Islamic world.
 A significant memorial event was held at the bin Laden family compound in Jeddah, spanning two days.
 All of the twenty-two bin Laden sons formed a line to receive the thousands of guests attending the funeral.
 Salem, who had secured a billion-dollar contract in the early 1980s for the innovation of the Prophet's Mosque, had effectively managed his father's business and had been instrumental to the family's ongoing success and prosperity.
 The memorial served as a testament to Salem's contributions and the deep respect held for him within the family and the community.

-This was the second plane crash-related death in the bin Laden family, as Salem's father, Muhammed bin Laden, also died in a plane crash in 1967.
+This was the second plane crash death in the bin Laden family, as Salem's father, Muhammad bin Ladin, also died in a plane crash in 1967.
 A third plane crash claimed more members of the bin Laden family on 31 July 2015 when a business jet carrying Osama bin Laden's half-sister, Sana, and his stepmother, Rajaa Hashim, crashed at Blackbushe airport in Hampshire, England.